tsahara/r7rs/content/prog.md

 is equivalent to the sequence of definitions that form the body of the \ide{begin}.

-\subsection{Multiple-value definitions}
+### 5.3.3.
+Multiple-value definitions

 Another kind of definition is provided by {\cf define-values}, which creates multiple definitions from a single expression returning multiple values.
 It is allowed wherever {\cf define} is allowed.